Rocklea, Queensland: History

 The locality was originally called Rocky Waterholes Creek.
 It was renamed Rocklea after a town in Dorset, England, with the opening of the Beenleigh railway line in 1884 as it was felt the original name was too long.

 The Rocky Holes Post Office was renamed Rocklea in May 1885.

 The suburb was once the centre of the Shire of Yeerongpilly, which was established in 1879 and disbanded in 1925 after the City of Brisbane was created.

 In August 1884, E. Hooker and Son auctioned 29 allotments of the Rocklea Estate.
 The map shows area near Ipswich Road and the Rocklea railway station.

 In September 1884, Hooker, Sons and Elliott Auctioneers auctioned 214 allotments of the Rocklea Township estate.
 The allotments were on Hawtree, Brier, Piers, Holmes and Blackburn Streets.
 Also in September 1884, John W. Todd auctioned 28 large blocks of the Mount Pleasant Estate.
 The map shows the area in Rocklea bordered by Ipswich Road and what is now Boundary Road, opposite what is now Archerfield Airport.

 In September 1884, 238 subdivided allotments of Rocky Waterholes Township Proper were auctioned by John Cameron.
 The following year, in December 1885, 152 subdivided allotments of Rocky Waterholes Township Proper Estate were auctioned by John Cameron Auctioneer.
 A map advertising the estate shows it to be very close to Rocky Waterholes Creek.

 Rocklea State School opened on 29 September 1885.

-In January 1925, work commenced on the Sydney–Brisbane rail corridor.
+In January 1925, work commenced on the Brisbane to Sydney railway line.

 Rocklea Tramline Estate was advertised for auction on 11 September 1915 by Henry B Watson, auctioneer.
 189 building sites were offered on Freney and Bale Streets, Rocklea.
 The map advertising the estate sale states that the estate was six minutes from Rocklea and Salisbury railway stations.

 Show Ground Estate Rocklea was offered for sale in the late 1920s by Queensland Development Company, consisting of 104 allotments.
-The estate map shows the Sydney-Brisbane rail corridor under construction (built 1925-1930).
+The estate map shows the Brisbane to Sydney railway line under construction (built 1925–1930).
 The Estate was adjacent to the Rocklea Showground and included Goburra, Corella, Boobook and Galah Streets.
 The southern border of the estate is labelled Fauna Parade, now Fauna Parade Park.

 In May 1928, W. J. Down and Co auctioned 55 allotments of the Abercrombie Estate.
 The map shows that the estate is in walking distance from the Rocklea railway station.